abdularis/healthcheck-go-sdk/Readme.md

 - The `/healthz` response now returns last call time, last known good call time, and last error message of the corresponding dependency health check
 - New `UpdateHealth` method to enable the implementer service to update a dependency health
 - CheckFunc templates improvements
+- Add `AlertLevel` to adjust dependency priority when its alerted

 ## Usage
 #### Installing